 Or It Could Be a Virus

-On the other hand, malware could be the source of your issue.
-A system that’s infected may run processes in the background, or may attempt to spread itself by sending malware to others via your email, your network, or other sources.
+On the other hand, malware can cause high CPU usage.
+A system that’s infected may run processes in the background and it may attempt to spread itself by sending malware to others via your email, your network, or other sources.
 All of this requires processing power, which can translate to poor performance.

 High CPU Usage Is a Diverse Issue

 High CPU usage can be hard to track down.
 While the problems listed here are among the most common causes, you may find that CPU usage is still an issue even after you try everything suggested above.
 If this problem still plagues you, find a Windows support forum, where you can ask users for advice about how to deal with your particular situation.

 But first, here’s one last culprit you could check: high CPU usage caused by system interrupts!